NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

  credentials (typically, a username and password pair), using user- agent redirections."

-This demo show a simple Social.com social application which mantains a calendar for every registered user.
+This demo shows a simple Social.com social application which maintains a calendar for every registered user.
 Effectively, a user's calendar is the private resource which only this user can access.

-Social.com has a partner, Restaraunt Reservations, which offers an online service to Social.com users which can be used to book a dinner at a specific hour.
-In order to be able to complete the reservation, this third-party service needs to check a user calendar to make sure that the user is actually free at the requested hour at the moment of making the booking.
+Social.com has a partner, Restaurant Reservations, which offers an online service to Social.com users which can be used to book a dinner at a specific hour.
+In order to be able to complete the reservation this third-party service needs to check a user calendar to make sure that the user is actually free at the requested hour at the moment of making the booking.